 Because drugs take such a toll on your physical and mental health, the necessary medical services must be considered as well.
 Not only that, but you should be prepared for your medical insurance to increase as well, on top of your car insurance (this is particularly true in instances where a person abusing drugs or alcohol is caught behind the wheel).
 And if you are caught driving under the influence, you can expect your driver’s license to be revoked, which will cost money to get back again.

 Substance abuse isn’t cheap, but the issue is much more complicated than just totaling the actual cost of drugs or alcohol.
 Addiction takes a huge financial toll on individuals and their families, and there are myriad reasons for this.
-Substance abuse has financial consequences in many aspects of a person’s life, including in terms of employment, health, family, social services, legal services, and more.
+The true cost of substance abuse is the burden it places on many aspects of a person’s life, including in terms of employment, health, family, social services, legal services, and more.